tsedio/tsed-vitepress-theme/docs/docs/cache.md

 ## Refresh cached value <Badge text="7.9.0+" />

 A service method response can be cached by using the `@UseCache` decorator.
-Sometimes, we need to explicitly refresh the cached data, because the consumed data backend state has changed.
+Sometimes, we need to explicitly refresh the cached data because the consumed data backend state has changed. because the consumed data backend state has changed.
 By implementing a notifications service, the backend data can trigger an event to tell your API that the data has changed.